James S. Jackson – University of Michigan

 Lee Jarvis is Reader in International Security at the University of East Anglia.
 His books include Security: A Critical Introduction (with Jack Holland) and Anti-terrorism, Citizenship and Security (with Michael Lister).
 He is currently PI on the RCUK-funded project British [Muslim] Values.

-Jay Jennings – Temple University
+Jay Jennings – University of Texas at Austin

 Jee Seon Jeon – Florida State University